What a Dental Crown Does

 Cost of Dental Crowns in Allentown

-With dental insurance, a new crown may cost you around $200 to $600.
-If you don’t have insurance, then you might have to pay around $800 to $1,200.
+Dental insurance coverage varies by company and benefit plan.
+At the time of your visit, a more accurate estimate can be given.
+If you don’t have insurance, then you might have to pay around $1,600 to $2,200.
 The exact cost varies from person-to-person, and even from tooth-to-tooth due to several factors.

 Some of the things that will affect the cost of your dental crown treatment include: